 Year 1 optional modules (selection of typical options shown below)

 You'll be required to choose one 30 credit module, then you'll make up the rest of your remaining credits by choosing two 15 credit modules.
-For a full list of available modules please see the module catalogue as the below list is only intended as a guide.

 |Dissertation: Translation Studies||30|

 |Managing Business Across Cultures||15|